Madahva/My-learning-area/Notes/Front-end/6) React/Advanced Concepts.md

 ## Context

-Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language
+Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.

 Context is primarily used when some data needs to be accessible by _many_ components at different nesting levels.
 Apply it sparingly because it makes component reuse more difficult.